 Prayer and collective worship

-- We have introduced class Masses this term for Years 1 -6.
-All the infant classes have been paired with a junior class and the idea is for the two classes to come together and celebrate Mass.
-We have purchased child-friendly Mass cards so the junior children can help the infant children to follow the Mass.
+To help the children come to know the mass better and encounter Christ, we have purchased child-friendly Mass cards so the junior children can help the infant children to follow the responses the congregation say during the mass.
 We hope it will help them to better understand what is happening in the celebration of the Eucharist.

 To find out when your child’s class mass will be taking place, please see the Mass and Liturgy planner at the bottom of this tab.
 Alternatively, you can look on our school diary, which can be accessed via the homepage.